Photo of FLEXHab

 ODIN, SAGA's habitat operating system, runs on the main computer and serves as a central hub connecting all devices and systems in the habitat.
 It supports communication with the upstream MCS-L, stores local data, and provides dashboards for crew access, alerts, and configurable automations.

-The habitat includes SAGA's RAVEN, an environment sensor for data-driven smart homes, along with live cameras, circadian lighting, and touch displays for monitoring data, conditions, and custom lighting.
+The habitat includes SAGA's Ravens, an environment sensor for data-driven smart homes, along with live cameras, circadian lighting, and touch displays for monitoring data, conditions, and custom lighting.
 The system offers personalized control and data display while interfacing with the MCS.

 Chart showing wavelengths of circadian lighting